xmengkinaxis/CPP/System Design Interview Checklist.md

 # 6 Low-Level Design (LLD) - Deep Dive into Core Components (Detailed Component Design)

 - **Purpose**
-  - Go deeper into the **design of 2–3 critical components** (**performance-sensitive or core to functionality**).
+  - Go deeper into the **design of 2–3 critical components** (**performance-sensitive** or **core to functionality**).
   - Show understanding of **how data flows and how requests are handled at a detailed level**.
-  - Demonstrate ability to **evaluate trade-offs**, handle failures, and optimize performance.
+  - Demonstrate ability to **evaluate trade-offs, handle failures, and optimize performance**.

 - **Approach**

   1. **Component Selection**
      - Either pick components yourself or ask interviewers for guidance.
+The interviewers' feedback should always guide us to what specific parts need focus, elaborate on, and further discussion.
-     - Prioritize components that are **core to performance, reliability, or correctness**.
+     - **Prioritize** components that are **core to performance, reliability, or correctness**.

   2. **Detail the Component Design**
-     - Describe how the component works internally (data structures, algorithms, APIs).
+     - Describe how the component works internally (data structures, algorithms, APIs) (Static as class defintion: internal state, functionality, and external APIs).
-     - Explain how it interacts with other components.
+     - Explain how it **interacts** with other components (Dynamic behavior).
      - Walk through **read and write flows** with examples.

   3. **Failure Handling**